-To: Fro m: Staff member's name: Div ision: Nature of Disciplinary Measure: [Indicate with an X the action t aken] Counselled [no disciplinary action taker 1] Verbal Warning Written Warning (Expires warning was issued) Period (Minimum 3 months, maxim of warning Final Warning (Expires six warning was issued) Period (Minimum 6 months, maxim of warning Demotion / reduction in sal applicable salary reduced to - transfer to another department.
-If Dismissal The above action has be een taken for the following re ason(s): Date of Misconduct Expiry date after action taken Issued by:Authorised person ned by: nt Head of Department
+То: F rom: Staff member's name: D ivision: Nature of Disciplinary Measure: [Indicate with an X the action taken] Counselled [no disciplinat y action taken] Verbal Warning ÷ . s three to six months from the date d of warning imum 6 months) e when the Final Warning (Expires six to twelve months from the date when the warning was issued) Period of warning (Minimum 6 months, maximum 12 months) Demotion / reduction in salary / fine / transfer to another department.
+If applicable salary reduced to N\$ per year Dismissal The above action has b een taken for the following reason(s): Date of Misconduct Expiry date after action take n Issued by: Confirmed by: Authorised person Relevant Head of Department

-Date of issuing

-Received by: on (date) Name of staff member

-Witnessed by:

-1Human Resources Officer Satisfied / /Not satisfied

-2. Shop Steward/Representative Satisfied / /Not satisfied

-Copy send to Human Resources Department and d the Secretary to the Management Committee on:
+Date of issuing Received by: on (date) Name of staff member Witnessed by: 1 Human Resources Officer Satisfied / Not satisfied 2 Shop Steward/Representative Satisfied / Not satisfied Copy send to Human Resources Department and the Secretary to the Management Committee on:

 HOD [Relevant Department]